 A backlink occurs when another website links to yours.
-Also called inbound links or incoming links, backlinks are one of the most important off-page SEO factors.
+Also called inbound links or incoming links, backlinks are one of the strongest off-page SEO signals.

 Backlink example: